aariops/aariops.github.io/elements.md

 </div>

 <p><b>In order to provide a more balanced view of the actual range of each act's dictionary, I did a simple ratio of unique words per number of songs</b>.
 Surprise, surprise!
 Not only the leading positions changed, but most of the top 10 and bottom 10 are completely different. </p>
 <p>The ratio below accounts for the number of unique words per song analyzed.
 We see Kate Tempest once again on the top spot with a ratio of 78 unique words per song.
 With the exception of multi-instrumentalist Joanna Newsom and R&B sisters VanJess, <b>most of the names on the top 10 are rappers - that's 7 out of 10</b>.
-Notoriously, <b>Azealea Banks is the only artist who sits confortably on the top 10 twice</b>, both in absolute unique words and in ratio of unique words per song.
+Notoriously, <b>Azealia Banks is the only artist who sits confortably on the top 10 twice</b>, both in absolute unique words and in ratio of unique words per song.
 Another interesting point is Dolly Parton moving from the top 10 to the bottom 10, when we replace the absolute values with this ratio.</p>
 <p>You can explore these results on the plot below. <b>The furthest to the right, the highest the ratio of unique words per song.
 The widest (and closer to a yellow shade) the dot is, the biggest the unique word count.</b></p>

 <div class="flourish-embed flourish-scatter" data-src="visualisation/1732863"><script src="https://public.flourish.studio/resources/embed.js"></script></div>